A World of Diving Adventures

 For more than 40 years, Blackbeard’s Cruises has been taking high adventure scouting troops to dive sites in the Bahamas.
 The trips are life-changing – from the first breath underwater to the feeling of zero gravity and from the discovery of marine life to earning the Scuba Merit badge.
 It’s our pleasure to introduce scouts to a skill they can carry with them throughout their lives … besides it’s fun, too!

 These dive adventures take place on one of Blackbeard’s two 65′ sailboats – Morning Star or Sea Explorer.
 The scouts will be assigned responsibilities during the week as we make our way through the Exuma Cays.
-Activities such as doing dishes, tidying the ship, washing the deck and cleaning will be on the list and they can also participate in wheel watches, raising sails, helping in the galley or watching the fishing lines.
+Activities such as doing dishes, tidying the ship, washing the deck and cleaning will be on the list and they can also participate in wheel watches, raising sails or helping in the galley.

 Highlights